gofiber/fiber/docs/api/bind.md

 ## SetParserDecoder

-Allow you to config BodyParser/QueryParser decoder, base on schema's options, providing possibility to add custom type for parsing.
+Allows you to configure the BodyParser/QueryParser decoder based on schema options, providing the possibility to add custom types for parsing.

 ```go title="Signature"
 func SetParserDecoder(parserConfig fiber.ParserConfig{